aws-samples/amazon-aurora-labs-for-mysql/docs/win/apg-connect/index.md

 Connect to the Aurora database just like you would to any other PostgreSQL database, using a compatible client tool.
 In this lab you will be using the `psql` command line tool to connect.

 Run the command below, replacing the ==[postgresClusterEndpoint]== placeholder with the cluster endpoint of your DB cluster.
-You will find the value for the cluster endpoint parameter in the CloudFormation stack outputs.
+You will find the value for the cluster endpoint parameter on the Team Dashboard web page.

 ```shell
 psql -h [postgresClusterEndpoint] -p 5432 -U masteruser -d mylab